German Shepherd Kerry is bored.

 The lovely dog was very quick to catch on – so quick that she was soon working us!
-She started jumping up in order to go back down in order to be clicked for feet on floor in order to be fed.
+She started jumping up in order to go back down in order to be clicked for feet on

 We taught a quiet ‘Off’ and then just a small hand signal when her feet were on the table.
 We also waited until she worked it out for herself.
 Kerry wasn’t bored anymore.

 Until now commands have been shouted and repeated over until she’s complied.